leiurus906/leiurus906/README.md

 - 👋 Hi, I’m @leiurus906
 - 👀 I’m interested in Software design and development as well as the cybersecurity field.
-- 🌱 I’m currently learning python and will start my masters degree in computer science focus on cybersecurity in next october 2021.
+- 🌱 I’m currently taking my master's degree in the field of Enterprise and IT Security.
 - 📫 You can reach me at adham900600@gmail.com .
 - Thanks for you time and interest.